To inform child protection workers about the consent procedures required for the termination of a pregnancy for a child in the CEO's care.

 The executive assistant posts the original signed letter and consent form to the surgeon, hospital or GP.

-Child protection workers must scan and save the documents onto the case file and record the relevant details in the child's Quarterly Care Review in Assist.
+Scan and save the documents onto the case file and record the relevant details in the child's Quarterly Care Review in Assist.